Heathrow Airport: Terminal 5

 Terminal 5 lies between the northern and southern runways at the western end of the Heathrow site and was opened by Queen Elizabeth II on 14 March 2008, 19 years after its inception; then it opened to the public on 27 March 2008.
 The first passenger to enter Terminal 5 was a UK ex-pat from Kenya who passed through security at 04:30 on the day.
 He was presented with a boarding pass by British Airways CEO Willie Walsh for the first departing flight, BA302 to Paris.
-During the two weeks after its opening, operations were disrupted by problems with the terminal's IT systems, coupled with insufficient testing and staff training, which caused over 500 flights to be cancelled.
+During the two weeks after its opening, operations were disrupted by problems with the terminal's IT systems, coupled with insufficient testing and staff training, resulting in over 500 flights being cancelled.

-Terminal 5 is exclusively used by British Airways as its global hub.
+British Airways exclusively use Terminal 5 as its global hub.
 However, because of the merger, between 25 March 2012 and 12 July 2022, Iberia's operations at Heathrow were moved to the terminal, making it the home of International Airlines Group.
 On 12 July 2022, Iberia's flight operations were moved back to Terminal 3.
-On 7 July 2020, American moved to Terminal 5, to allow for easier connections from American's transatlantic flights to British Airways flights during the pandemic.
+On 7 July 2020, American moved to Terminal 5 to facilitate easier connections between American's transatlantic flights and British Airways flights during the pandemic.
 China Southern Airlines used Terminal 5 due to the pandemic until it was relocated to Terminal 4 in November 2022.

 Built for £4.3 billion, the terminal consists of a four-story main terminal building (Concourse A) and two satellite buildings linked to the main terminal by an underground people mover transit system.
-Concourse A is dedicated to British Airways's narrowbody fleet for flights around the UK and the rest of Europe, the first satellite (Concourse B) includes dedicated stands for BA and Iberia's widebody fleet except for the Airbus A380, and the second satellite (Concourse C), includes 7 dedicated aircraft stands for the A380.
+Concourse A is dedicated to British Airways' narrowbody fleet for flights around the UK and across Europe.
+The first satellite (Concourse B) includes dedicated stands for BA and Iberia's widebody fleet except for the Airbus A380, and the second satellite (Concourse C) includes 7 dedicated aircraft stands for the A380.
 It became fully operational on 1 June 2011.
 Terminal 5 was voted Skytrax World's Best Airport Terminal 2014 in the Annual World Airport Awards.